girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Videos/Reinforcement Learning/README.md

 ### Reinforcement Learning in contrast with supervised and unsupervised learning:

 In supervised learning, model is trained by providing the labelled dataset while in unsupervised learning, large unlabelled data is fed into system with the set of complex algorithms that enable that model to itself distinguish between different elements of dataset provided.
 However, RL takes an entirely different approach, it provided the agent with defined targets and rewards and punishment and agent must develop the strategy to gain rewards and minimize penalty while achieving the target during its interaction with the environment.
-Due to resonance with supervised learning on the provision of certain defined parameters fed to it, it is also referred to the subset of supervised learning.
+Due to resonance with supervised learning on the provision of certain defined parameters to the machine, it is also referred to the subset of supervised learning.

 ### Real-life applications of RL:
 Applications of Reinforcement learning are diverse ranging from games, automation industry, robotics, marketing, finance, healthcare, and military to name few.
 Below are listed major uses of RL.